sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/2_Modules_in_Node_js/14_Import_Export_patterns.md

 // index.js
 const add = require('./add'); // no change in import
 ```
 3. Export multiple things - assign an object containing stuff to `module.exports`.
-Or point to an array (not preferred but works).
+Or assign to an array (not preferred due to DX reasons but works).
 ```js
 // math.js
 const add = (a, b) => a + b;